FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 facilities but agreed the importance of providing such facilities where at all possible.

 The amendment was proposed by Cllr Novak Uí Chonchúir, seconded by Cllr.
+Hartigan.
+---
-Hartigan.--- **9.Change to Chapter 6**
+**9.Change to Chapter 6**

 Cllr.
 Novak Uí Chonchúir proposed the following amendment: